ibm-cloud-docs/cis/alerts.md

 * **Security alerts** include WAF alerts and Advanced WAF alerts.
     * **WAF alerts** look for spikes across all services that generate log entries in firewall events.
 The mean time to detection is two hours.
     * **Advanced WAF alerts**.
 You can select the services to monitor, and each selected service is monitored separately.
 The mean time to detection is five minutes.

+* **Certificate alerts** include alerts that your Universal SSL and Dedicated/Advanced certificates need to be renewed.
+    * **Universal SSL** certificates are automatically refreshed and no user action is required.
+    * **Dedicated/Advanced** receive notification for validation, issuance renewal, and expiration of Dedicated/Advanced certificates.

+* **Load-balancing health check alerts** are sent when there is a change in the health status of a load-balancing health check.

 ## Configuring alert policies using the console
 {: #ui-configure-alert-policies}